webpack/webpack.js.org/src/content/guides/asset-modules.md

 - `asset/source` exports the source code of the asset.
 Previously achievable by using `raw-loader`.
 - `asset` automatically chooses between exporting a data URI and emitting a separate file.
 Previously achievable by using `url-loader` with asset size limit.

 W> This is an experimental feature.
-Enable Asset Modules by setting `experiments.asset: true` in [experiments](/configuration/experiments/) option of your webpack  configuration
+Enable Asset Modules by setting `experiments.asset: true` in [experiments](/configuration/experiments/) option of your webpack configuration.

 __webpack.config.js__